Find or recover a file

 tacos OR nachos

 Exclude a word

 |You shared files||

 Files opened in Google Drive:

-We can help you recover recently deleted files for a limited time if you use Google Drive with a consumer account AND one of these is true:
+We can help you recover recently deleted files for a limited time if you use Google Drive with a consumer account (and not an account through your work, school, or other group) AND one of these is true:

 - You created the file.

 - You uploaded the file to Google Drive.